lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ML-DSA signature value with the signature value from the traditional algorithm, as defined below:

 ~~~
-Composite-ML-DSA.SerializeSignatureValue(CompositeSignatureValue) -> bytes
+Composite-ML-DSA.SerializeSignatureValue(mldsaSig, tradSig) -> bytes

-Explicit Input:
+Explicit Inputs:

-  CompositeSignatureValue    The Composite Signature Value obtained from Composite-ML-DSA.Sign()

-Implicit inputs:

-  ML-DSA   A placeholder for the specific ML-DSA algorithm and
-           parameter set to use, for example, could be "ML-DSA-65".

-  Trad     A placeholder for the specific traditional algorithm and
-           parameter set to use, for example "RSA" or "ECDSA".
+  mldsaSig  The ML-DSA signature value, which is bytes.

+  tradSig   The traditional signature value in the appropriate
+            encoding for the underlying component algorithm.

 Output: